 8. Remove cakes from oven and allow to cool for 3-4 minutes, then remove to cooling rack to cool completely.

 9. One the cake is cooled, prepare the cake pan for layering.
 To set up your cake pan, line an 8×3 inch springform pan with parchment paper that goes about 2 inches above the top edge of the pan.
 A springform pan is best so that you can easily remove the cake once it’s been assembled.
-If you only have a regular 8×3 inch cake pan, line the cake pan with plastic wrap (which can later be used to lift your cake out of the pan once it’s assembled and frozen), then add the parchment paper.
+If you only have a regular 8×3 inch cake pan, line the cake pan with plastic wrap (which can later be used to lift your cake out of the pan once it’s assembled), then add the parchment paper.
 You can also place a cardboard cake circle in the bottom of the pan, on top of the clear wrap.
 In lou of using a cake pan to build the cake, you could also use cake collars.

 10. Cut the dome off of the cake, then place it in your pan or cake collar.